|

 two were not qualified or allowed to marry each other and the marriage

 becomes null and void.
-Concerning

-the Contract There
+the Contract

 is near complete agreement on the following conditions relating to the